michael-upton97/cscompubdraft/mySite/wp-content/plugins/megamenu/readme.txt

 * Improvement: Allow a container_id to be specified as an Active Menu Instance
 * Improvement: Swap out admin menu icon from font icon to SVG
 * Fix: JS Lint JavaScript
-* Fix: Compatiblity with ACF Pro Select2 fields
+* Fix: Compatibility with ACF Pro Select2 fields
 * Fix: WPML Language selector.
 Language selector position now respects the position set in the WPML options
 * Fix: Apply 'no-headers' styling to grid layout sub menus
 * Fix: 'Hide Sub Menu on mobile' option doesn't apply to mega menus
 * Fix: Prevent CSS from being auto loaded
-* Fix: Grid Layout: Title and descriprion are pushed below the icon when the description wraps onto two lines
+* Fix: Grid Layout: Title and description are pushed below the icon when the description wraps onto two lines
 * Change: Always show mega-indicator arrow on mobile (allows for unbinding events from the link itself)

 = 2.5.3.2 =